 The third mission of NIPS is to provide advanced and thorough education for young scientists.
-The NIPS is responsible for the 5-year PhD course in physiological sciences of The Graduate University for Advanced Studies, SOKENDAI.
-The NIPS also provides further education for graduate students and young researchers from other universities and industries in Japan and Internationally, for education through various research training programs that include the annual NIPS Training Course and via NIPS Internships.
+NIPS is responsible for the 5-year PhD course in physiological sciences of SOKENDAI (The Graduate University for Advanced Studies).
+NIPS also provides further education for graduate students and young researchers from other universities and industries in Japan and Internationally, for education through various research training programs that include the annual NIPS Training Course and via NIPS Internships.
+To further facilitate the interaction with the universities, the employment of new researchers under a crossappointment system will be accelerated.